tjtharrison/datadog-impossible-traveller/README.md

 To properly test the script, you will need to run it twice, in two very geographically different locations (Eg use your flavour of cloud provider to launch an instance in a different region).

+The script requires docker to be installed on the instance you are running the script on and should be launched using docker compose

 ```
 cd ../resources
 docker-compose up -d
 ```

-The script will write logs into Datadog from the two instances and, all being well, will trigger an alert.
+The script will write logs into Datadog from the two instances, grouped together by the field @username with @source_ip being the field indicating impossible travel